-The Series 2018 Bonds are to be dated the date of issuance and will bear interest from their dated date.
-Interest will be payable on May 1 and November 1 of each year, commencing May 1, 2019, to the Owners of the Series 2018 Bonds as of the Record Date, which is the April 15 or October 15 immediately preceding each Interest Payment Date.
-The Series 2018 Bonds will bear interest at the interest rates per annum, and will mature on November 1 in each of the years and in the principal amounts shown on the inside front cover of this Official Statement.
-In any case where the date fixed for the payment of principal of or interest on the Series 2018 Bonds shall not be a Business Day, then payment of such principal or interest need not be made on such date but may be made on the next succeeding Business Day with the same force and effect as if made on the date fixed for the payment thereof.
+The Series 2020 Bonds are to be dated the date of issuance and will bear interest from their dated date.
+Interest will be payable on May 1 and November 1 of each year, commencing November 1, 2020, to the Owners of the Series 2020 Bonds as of the Record Date, which is the April 15 or October 15 immediately preceding each Interest Payment Date.
+The Series 2020 Bonds will bear interest at the interest rates per annum, and will mature on November 1 in each of the years and in the principal amounts shown on the inside front cover of this Official Statement.
+Such interest shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+In any case where the date fixed for the payment of principal of or interest on the Series 2020 Bonds shall not be a Business Day, then payment of such principal or interest need not be made on such date but may be made on the next succeeding Business Day with the same force and effect as if made on the date fixed for the payment thereof.

-The Series 2018 Bonds are to be issued in fully registered form, without coupons, and when issued are to be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Series 2018 Bonds.
-Individual purchases of the Series 2018 Bonds will be made in Book-Entry Form only in the principal amount of Authorized Denominations.
-Purchasers of the Series 2018 Bonds will not receive certificates representing their interests in the Series 2018 Bonds purchased.
+The Series 2020 Bonds are to be issued in fully registered form, without coupons, and when issued are to be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Series 2020 Bonds.
+Individual purchases of the Series 2020 Bonds will be made in Book-Entry Form only in the principal amount of Authorized Denominations.
+Purchasers of the Series 2020 Bonds will not receive certificates representing their interests in the Series 2020 Bonds purchased.
 See "APPENDIX C-BOOK-ENTRY-ONLY SYSTEM" hereto.